rpashev/vue-journal-app/README.md

 5. You can view the app on [http://localhost:8080](http://localhost:8080)

-7. To build for production run the following command
+6. To build for production run the following command
     ### `npm run build`

+7. If you want to connect to the backend follow the instructions [here](https://github.com/rpashev/journal-app-REST/#readme)

 ## Room for Improvement